 A tiny little mom and pop donburi shop with a quaint atmosphere, friendly service, and fresh seafood donburi to please your palate.
 Has almost a homemade feel to everything.
-The wife cooks, and the husband makes small talk and serves the customers.
+The wife cooks and the husband makes small talk and serves the customers.
 Fantastic experience.

 - Kumada (Shibuya)

 This seafood donburi shop specializes in salmon donburi.
-The freshest cuts and perfectly arranged meal are quick, easy, affordable, and keeps you full to get back to exploring all the things you want to do in Tokyo before you leave.
+The freshest cuts and perfectly arranged meals are quick, easy, affordable, and keeps you full to get back to exploring all the things you want to do in Tokyo before you leave.

 - Umimachi Don (Setagaya)

 This is an out of the way, definitely off-the-beaten-path donburi shop.
-Nothing special, we added it to the list because sometimes, these little shops are the best — even though for locals they are daily meal types shops — the quality is still outstanding — and this shop meticulously crafts your meal.
+Nothing special, I added it to the list because sometimes, these little shops are the best — even though for locals they are daily meal types shops — the quality is still outstanding — and this shop meticulously crafts your meal.

 If you want to see where this fresh seafood comes from, check out this private tour of the new Toyosu Fish Market AND the old Tsukiji Fish Market — in English.
 A great tour of both.
 Even though Toyosu is the hip new market, Tsukiji market still has a ton to offer.

 Boiled meat doesn’t sound all that appetizing, but Japan has somehow made the impossible, possible — especially when you have the perfect slice of A5 wagyu that just melts in your mouth.

 Learn all about shabu-shabu in our complete guide.